This post contains affiliate links.

 Although non-toxic and easy on the environment, washing soda is a strong alkaline classed as an irritant.

-Therefore you should not breathe in the dust or allow it near the face.
+Therefore you should not breathe in the dust or allow it near your face.

 Ingredients:(A solution of one part bicarb to 4 parts water).